mzfr/mzfr.github.io/_posts/2019-07-02-Vulnhub-Jigsaw.md

 __Preference__

-I kinda prefer [jalesc](https://github.com/itsKindred/jalesc/blob/master/jalesc.sh) instead of [LinEnum](https://github.com/rebootuser/LinEnum/blob/master/LinEnum.sh), both does the same thing but `jalesc` gives a bit colorfull output. :smile:
+I kinda prefer [jalesc](https://github.com/itsKindred/jalesc/blob/master/jalesc.sh) instead of [LinEnum](https://github.com/rebootuser/LinEnum/blob/master/LinEnum.sh), both does the same thing but `jalesc` gives a bit colorfull output. 😄

 ***

 I went through the output and found a SUID named `game3`.
-So this damn thing has to be related to RE or PWN :cry:
+So this damn thing has to be related to RE or PWN 😢

 I transfered the file from the machine to my system using `SFTP`.